 Don’t over do it – avoid death by meeting or your staff will get demotivated.

 If your team feels that they will be reprimanded for anything that could be perceived as a problem, they will be reluctant to tell you about it early on – or ask for help.

 Former Ford Motor Company CEO, Alan Mulally, used red-yellow-green indicators at his senior management meetings every week.
 This enabled him to monitor progress against the company’s goals.

 At first, managers were reluctant to embrace the idea of discussing problems.
-Mulally’s initial meetings showed very project with a green indicator.
+Mulally’s initial meetings showed every project with a green indicator.
 He kept encouraging his team to talk about setbacks or challenges.